Vaccine question pits science versus choice

 LIFE, LIBERTY AND THE PURSUIT OF HAPPINESS

 For Nadeau, it’s not about the pros and cons of vaccination.
-About herd immunity and public health.
 It’s about liberty.

 He said he worries that mandating vaccines is just another step on what could prove “a slippery slope” toward a time when government edicts routinely trump personal choice.